Digital, electronic, shared — they're all the same thing.

 Hearth Display was co-designed with child development specialists, and you can feel it.
 Visual routines with age-appropriate icons, star-powered rewards for completing them, a "Family Rhythm Summary" that tells you how the week went.
 The hardware is the most beautiful in the category.

-It's also the most expensive: $699 for the display plus $9/month for the AI Sidekick, meal planning, and photo screensaver.
+It's also the most expensive: $699 for the display plus $9/month for the Hearth Helper AI, meal planning, and photo screensaver.
 First-year cost is $807.
 The Membership is required for the features the marketing leads with.

 Cozi